erikhyrkas/doglang/docs/design decisions.md

 Without a keyword we could do:
 ```
     // this can be optimized by a keyword, but would work without one
-    log(debug, "this is a debug message.")
+    log(debug, 'this is a debug message.')

     // one could use a lambda even if we didn't have a keyword:
     log(debug_io, || -> {
         let x: int = some_calculation()
-        return "hear me: " + x
+        return 'hear me: ' + x
     })
 ```
 With a keyword we could do: